Code-Institute-Submissions/milestone-project-1-done-london/README.md

     * As a Fequent User, I want to find out about any new releases coming up.
     * As a Fequent User, I want to be able to find out the latest news on what the company is doing.

 ### Design

 * Colour Scheme

     * The main colours used are black and white to keep the styling in line with the brand logo.
-As with similar sites, colours are kept to a minimum in oreder to put the focus on the products on offer.
-Red has been used to highlight buttons and links in order to draw attention to them.
+As with similar sites, colours are kept to a minimum in order to put the focus on the products on offer.
+Red (#b71c1c) has been used to highlight buttons and links in order to draw attention to them.
+A darker red (#7f0000) has been used to accent buttons when hovered over to prived a boit of difference and positive UX.

 * Typography